MarceloLeite2604/libraries/README.md

 - [Flask](/flask) - Simplifies text files' content retrieval.
 - [Sled](/sled) - Encrypts and decrypts both text and binary content.
 - [Util](/util) - A series of useful classes and methods which helps on minor tasks.

+## Documentation

+Please check `README.md` file of each library for more information.
+For more technical information please check the [API documentation](https://marceloleite2604.github.io/libraries/apidocs/).